negative-seven/negative-seven.github.io/_pages/tastools/index.md

 title: List of game-specific and engine-specific TAS tools
 ---

-Note that most of the respective communities or individuals were not contacted while making this list, which may result in inaccurate or outdated information.
+Note that most of the respective communities or creators were not contacted while making this list, and thus some information may be inaccurate or outdated.

 | Game/engine | Tool | Sample TAS(es) | Website |
 |:-|:-|:-|:-|